 Although a lot of attention is placed on the negative impacts of human-environmental interactions (e.g. deforestation), there are also a lot of positive human-environmental interactions (e.g. upcycling or recycling).

-With that said, the negative interactions that humans have with the environment far outweigh the positive interactions.
+That said, the negative interactions humans have with the environment far outweigh the positive ones.

 The 3 Types of Human Environmental Interaction